-Employees, providers and representatives of CPHL will protect all confidential information received in a manner consistent with applicable legal and ethical standards.
+Employees, providers and representatives of Centers Plan for Healthy Living will protect all confidential information received consistent with applicable legal and ethical standards.
 CPHL will comply with applicable Federal and State laws protecting the privacy and security of members' health information (i.e., HIPAA) and will act responsibly by maintaining the confidentiality of member information.
-CPHL will provide a privacy notice (Attachment I) to members that explains CPHL's policies and procedures for the use and protection of member protected health information (PHI).
+CPHL will provide a privacy notice (Attachment I) to providers explaining the policies and procedures for the use and protection of member protected health information (PHI).

 CPHL employees are expected to respect the proprietary and confidential information of others.
 Such information can include written materials, software and other "intellectual property."
-All CPHL employees are responsible to ensure they do not improperly copy documents or computer programs for their own use, in violation of applicable copyright laws or licensing agreements.
+All of CPHL's employees are responsible to ensure they do not improperly copy for their own use documents or computer programs in violation of applicable copyright laws or licensing agreements.
 All employees must comply with CPHL's Information Security Policy.